mktrias/South-Tutorial/README.md

  > main:0002_auto__add_field_person_is_active
 ```

+`migrate` automatically runs each of the migrate files in ascii order, hence all the 0 prefixes.
+If you forsee having more than 9999 migrations, feel free to prepend another zero!

 A useful option can show you which migrations exist and which have been committed (*)
 ```
 $ ./manage.py migrate --list